 Requirement The state identifies, addresses, and seeks to prevent incidents of abuse, neglect, and exploitation, including the use of restraints.
-Discovery Discovery Evidence (Performance Measure) Number and percent of Transition Navigators who have completed required training to identify and report suspected incidents of abuse, neglect, and exploitation, and how to prevent additional incidents.
-Numerator: Number of Transition Navigators who have completed required training to identify and report suspected incidents of abuse, neglect, and exploitation, and how to prevent additional incidents.
+Discovery Discovery Evidence (Performance Number and percent of Transition Navigators who have completed required training to identify and report suspected incidents of abuse, neglect, and exploitation, and how to prevent additional incidents.
+Measure) Numerator: Number of Transition Navigators who have completed required training to identify and report suspected incidents of abuse, neglect, and exploitation, and how to prevent additional incidents.
 Denominator: All Transition Navigators.
-Discovery Activity (Source of Data & sample size) MDHHS will review Transition Navigator records to determine whether each Transition Navigator has received training on identifying, reporting, and preventing incidents of abuse, neglect, and exploitation.
-100% sample size.
+Discovery Activity (Source of Data & MDHHS will reviewS Transition Navigator records to determine whether each Transition Navigator has received training on identifying, reporting, and preventing incidents of abuse, neglect, and exploitation. sample size) 100% sample size.
 Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDHHS or a contracted entity will review agency and individual training records to assure transition navigators are trained on how to identify and report suspected incidents of abuse, neglect or exploitations.
-Frequency Continuous and ongoing RemediationRemediationResponsibilities(Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS or its contracted entity will collect, analyze, and aggregate remediation activities.
+Frequency Continuous and ongoing Remediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDHHS or its contracted entity will collectS, analyzeS, and aggregateS remediation activities.
 Reviews of Transition Navigator training will occur annually for all new Transition Navigators.
-Any Transition Navigator who cannot verify receipt of such training will be required to participate in a training and provide verification of participation within 30 days of identifying the issue.
+Any Transition Navigator who cannot verify receipt of such training will be IS required to participate in a training and provide verification of participation within 30 days of identifying the issue.
 Frequency (of Analysis and Continuous and ongoing